-In addition to world-class collections of toys, dolls, and games, the National Museum of Play® at The Strong also holds a broad range other important play-related collections.
+In addition to world-class collections of toys, dolls, and games, The Strong also holds a broad range other important play-related collections.
 Major categories include, but are not limited to, souvenirs and postcards, sheet music, objects based on popular and literary characters, and examples of home crafts and hobbies dating back to the 19th century.

 Berenstain Bears Collection